Hair Loss Medication

 With many different hair loss types having mixed outcomes, sometimes the best way to go about things is through hair transplantation.
 Hair serves a critical social and protective role in our lives, so maintaining its lush aesthetic is essential for wellness.

 Hair transplantation is an entirely natural and permanent solution, and Dr. Emrah Çinik in Istanbul, Turkey, provides such a solution.
-Hair transplantation is a relatively harmless and straightforward process, and it uses micrografting technology to graft hair onto places that have thinning hair.
+Hair transplantation is a relatively harmless and straightforward process, and it uses micrografting technology to graft hair onto places with thinning hair.

 This type of procedure is done under local anesthetic, so it’s neither painful nor dangerous – but it might be uncomfortable.
 The two main techniques that are used in hair transplantation are follicular unit extraction (FUE) and direct hair implantation (DHI).

 The most popular place in the world to have a hair transplant is in Istanbul, Turkey.
-Turkey has industry-leading hair transplant specialists that offer far more affordable services than other specialists around the world.
+Turkey has industry-leading hair transplant specialists that offer far more affordable services than other specialists worldwide.